 A team of researchers at the University of Louisiana at Lafayette are studying the creation of complex fractures in unconventional reservoirs, a topic of great importance in the development of the shale resources that are abundant in Louisiana.
-Not only is the research significant for industries developing the Haynesville and Tuscaloosa shales, it is helping to develop a highly skilled workforce for the industry by engaging students with industry partners, and expanding Louisiana's research contributions to a growing field.
+Not only is the research significant for industries developing the Haynesville and Tuscaloosa shales, it is helping Louisiana to develop a highly skilled workforce for the industry by engaging students with industry partners, and expanding research contributions to a growing field.
 Locally, the study led to more than ten conference and journal papers and placement of a graduate-level student with an industry partner.
-More broadly, the impacts are substantial: the ITRS award helped set the stage for the team to secure almost \$3.6 million from the U.S. Department of Energy and private industry to study Tuscaloosa Marine Shale, with a focus on enabling more cost-efficient and environmentally sound recovery from this unconventional liquid-rich shale play. {LEQSF(2017-20)-RD-B-05; Mehdi Mokhtari, PI} reviews praising the work as a fresh and splendid contribution from one of the state's most admired writers. {LEQSF(2021-22)-RD-ATL-02; Maurice Ruffin, PI}
+More broadly, the impacts are substantial: the ITRS award helped set the stage for the team to secure almost \$3.6 million from the U.S. Department of Energy and private industry to study Tuscaloosa Marine Shale, with a focus on enabling more cost-efficient and environmentally sound recovery from this unconventional liquid-rich shale play. {LEOSF(2017-20)-RD-B-05; Mehdi Mokhtari, PI}